Parry-Parry/MechIR/README.md

-# Python Template
+# MechIR

-## Basic Repo to get started with a python project
+## An IR library for mechanistic interpretability